Image courtesy Independent Art Fair

 “In the history of human ideas about the wilderness, it was often thought of as a terrifying place where good and evil sparred.
 From the story of being cast out of the Garden of Eden with an admonishment, cursed is the ground because of you, to philosophers entering the forests, seeking dangerous experiences to draw out the sublime, the staggering power of nature has always been humbling for humans.”

-APAA’s Independent 20th Century - APAA member Erin Dodson highlights work by Miyoko Ito and Rebecca shore
+APAA’s Independent 20th Century highlights - APAA member Erin Dodson spotlights work by Miyoko Ito and Rebecca shore

 APAA’s May ’22 Top 10 - APAA members choose their top presentations at Independent art fair.
 With members Victoria Burns, Wendy Cromwell, Erin Dodson, Elizabeth Fiore, Megan Fox Kelly, Julian Jimarez Howard and Liz Parks.
 Image: Rachel Carey George via Nicelle Beauchene.